Mgeyre12/EMU-Autonomous-Golf-Cart-Project/README.md

 ### Setting Up a Virtual Environment

-A virtual environment keeps project-specific dependencies separate from other projects.
-This helps avoid version conflicts.
+A virtual environment keeps project-specific dependencies separate from other projects, helping avoid version conflicts.

 1. **Open a Terminal**:
    - On Windows, open Command Prompt or PowerShell.